Canadian Baked Fish and Potato Casserole

 5. Remove fish from oven; uncover and sprinkle top of casserole with panko mixture.
 Bake, uncovered, until bubbly and golden, about 15 minutes.
 Sprinkle with parsley, if desired.

-Tip: Don’t have cooked potatoes?
-Simply prick 4 large raw potatoes all over with a fork.
-Place on a microwave-safe plate and microwave on HIGH for 5 minutes.
+• Don’t have cooked potatoes?
+Simply prick 4 large raw potatoes all over with a fork, place on a microwave-safe plate and microwave on high for 5 minutes.
 Turn over and microwave for another 2–4 minutes until fork-tender.
-Let cool for at least 15 minutes before slicing so they hold together.